 You will commonly find the following features offered by various registration and ticketing platforms:

-Note that it is common to see event planning software suites and event apps include registration and ticketing tools in their offerings.
+Note that it is common to see event planning software suites and event apps include event registration and ticketing tools as well as guest list managers in their offerings.

 When reviewing event registration tools, pay close attention to the following:

-Online event design tools have become more and more popular over the last decade, and they have also become more sophisticated and feature-packed so that they more resemble graphic design software applications in both their user interface and the professional designs you can create with them.
+Online event design tools have become more and more popular over the last decade as they play an increasingly larger role in the event planning process.
+They have also become more sophisticated and feature-packed so that they more resemble graphic design software applications in both their user interface and the professional designs you can create with them.
 However, because many event layout solutions integrate with their own attendee management and check-in tools, they fall squarely under event management and planning.
 In fact, many of the best event management software solutions now have an integrated design and diagramming component.